 The Public Works Department utilizes a pavement management system for the City's 1,700 centerline-miles to evaluate the condition of the street network and to recommend pavement treatments.
 Streets are rated using an industry-standard pavement condition index (PCI) ranging from 0 to 100, with zero being a pothole-riddled crumbling street and 100 being a newly surfaced roadway.
-A PCI score of 80-100 is rated as "very good-excellent", 70-79 as "good", 60-69 as "fair", 50 -59 as

-"at-risk", 25-49 as "poor" and 0-24 as "failed".
+A PCI score of 80-100 is rated as "very good-excellent", 70-79 as "good", 60-69 as "fair", 50-59 as "at-risk", 25-49 as "poor" and 0-24 as "failed".
 Based upon PCI ratings and field observations by trained engineering and maintenance professionals, projects are recommended including slurry seals, grinding and overlays, as well as total reconstruction.
 The City's overall PCI has been in steady decline in recent years due to insufficient funding for street maintenance.
 In 2008, the overall PCI was estimated at 72, but the average was somewhat inflated due to the building boom and relatively large amount of new street mileage in residential subdivisions.
-By 2013, the average PCI had declined to 68 and as of 2016 stands at 63.
+The average PCI had declined to 68 by 2013, declined further in 2016 to 63 and is now at 58 as of this report in 2019.